 So, you’ve found a Spanish property that you’d like to call your own and you're ready to make an offer and begin the negotiation process.
 Congratulations: Now is a great time to be buying property in Spain!
 What happens next?
 For many people who are buying their first property in Spain, the process can seem daunting, and very different from buying a property in the UK or elsewhere in Europe.
+And you'll want to make sure that you try and get the sales fee as low as possible to help with the overall costs of buying.
+If you want more info on the costs of buying a property in Spain, then check out our comprehensive guide we've written outlining all the key costs associated with buying a house in Spain.
 But it doesn’t have to be complicated, as long as you follow the simple process outlined below.

 With that in mind, here’s everything you need to know about negotiating the sales fee when buying a Spanish property:

 Although some vendors may prefer that negotiations begin in writing, in the vast majority of cases, a verbal offer is the best way to start negotiations for your property purchase.
 If you do want to make an offer in writing, rather than verbally, you should write your offer in a language that the vendor will understand (it is likely that this will be Spanish) and ensure that it contains the necessary legal caveats: remember that any written offer is binding.

 One of the main questions that buyers have when offering on a property, is what price they should offer.
 A good rule of thumb to follow is that you should never offer the asking price of any property: almost all vendors will list their properties with the expectation that the price will be negotiated.
 The key is to find the price that walks the fine line between being too high (where you could save yourself extra money) or insultingly low.
 If your price is too low then the vendor could choose to terminate the negotiations, and this will put you on the back foot if you choose to start negotiations again.